brettz9/webappfind/README.md

     1. CKEditor support for popup SVGEdit and SVGEdit support for CKEditor foreign objects
     1. Add CodeMirror to SVG Edit XML view
     1. For SVG Edit demo, add own SVG icon for saving to file
+    1. Sticky app
-    1. Sticky app, with power-user support for form controls like checkboxes (underlying events currently supported better in Chrome than in Firefox), paperclip links, etc.; modify WebAppFind to support display of independent data files (for multiple stickies in this case)
+        1. power-user support for form controls like checkboxes (underlying events currently supported better in Chrome than in Firefox), paperclip links, etc.
+        1. Modify WebAppFind to support display of independent data files (for multiple stickies in this case); or don't only associate a file path with individual URLs (file: or http:), but also allow associations with tab groups or bookmark folders so that if saving a new StickyBrains/CKEditor/word-processing file, it will save to a folder where one's ideas are already grouped
+        1.
     1. Create demo supporting docx format (rather than requiring export to HTML for Word docs)
 1. (more)